Editor’s Note: This post was updated on July 25, 2018, for accuracy and comprehensiveness. It was originally published on December 15, 2016.

-There are a lot of myths and rumors out there about strength training.
-A lot of them become serious roadblocks that encourage many women to disregard or dismiss strength training.
-Let's take a look at a couple of the more problematic myths and put them to rest.
+There are a lot of myths and misconceptions out there about strength training.
+They encourage many women to disregard or dismiss any training involving weights or resistance.
+Let’s dispel three common myths and put them to rest.

-Myth #1: Strength training causes women to “look bulky”
+Myth #1: Weightlifting causes women to “look bulky”

 Let’s get this one out of the way straight out of the gate.